joseche/cs50x-project/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

-Chess Puzzles is a game to solve chess puzzles, with a rating system similar to [ELO](https://en.wikipedia.org/wiki/Elo_rating_system).
+Chess Puzzles is a lua game to solve chess puzzles, with a rating system similar to [ELO](https://en.wikipedia.org/wiki/Elo_rating_system).

-The main use case goes like this:
+### Main Use Case

 The user is presented with a puzzle on the screen.
 He then selects a move, and the game responds with another move until the puzzle is solved.
 If the user makes a mistake the puzzle is failed and the rating is decreased.
 If the user makes